mrllama123/mrllama123.github.io/about.md

 ---

 I am a second year computer science student studying at Victoria university.
-I have a huge passion for open source and am interested in many things such as, programing, electronics, linux, embedded pc's and computer hardware.
+I have a huge passion for open source and am interested in devops, linux & cloud automation

 ### Contact me